Breast Reconstruction by Female Plastic Surgeon, Dr. K. Roxanne Grawe

-Once you decide on mastectomy (removal of the breast) with your breast surgeon, you will come in for a reconstruction consultation.
+Once you decide on mastectomy (removal of the breast) with your breast surgeon, you will come in for a consultation with breast reconstruction surgeon, K. Roxanne Grawe.
 At this meeting, we will go over the types of breast reconstruction and make a plan specific to your medical needs and your personal goals.
 We will choose what breast size (bigger, smaller or the same) you want to be, and we will coordinate your reconstruction surgery with your breast surgeon.

 Autologous and implant-based reconstruction surgery have varying recovery processes.
 For each procedure, the nurses at the hospital will give you pain medicine, make sure you are not nauseated and can eat, and teach you how to take care of your drains and bandages before you go home.
 The drains will be removed at your follow-up office visit.